 Recognition of the possibility of realizing nonkilling societies implies a nonkilling scientific revolution in political science.
-Seven interdependent sub-revolutions are needed: a normative revolution from acceptance of killing to rejection; a factual revolution to identify factors favorable for nonkilling social transformation; a theoretical revolution to understand causes and processes of nonkilling change; an educational and training revolution to provide knowledge and skills for nonkilling transformation; an applied revolution to engage nonkilling knowledge in practice; an institutional revolution to transform and create organizations to facilitate nonkilling change; and a methodological revolution to create and adapt methods of inquiry, analysis, and action most suitable for nonkilling transformational tasks.
+Seven interdependent sub-revolutions are needed: a normative revolution from acceptance of killing to rejection; a factual revolution to identify factors favorable for nonkilling social transformation; a theoretical revolution to understand causes and processes of nonkilling change; an educational and training revolution to provide knowledge and skills for nonkilling transformation; an applied revolution to transform and create organizations to facilitate nonkilling change; and a methodological revolution to create and adapt methods of inquiry, analysis, and action most suitable for nonkilling transformational tasks.